Alexa speakers play nicely with a host of music services, and that includes Spotify.

-Alexa offers full control of playback and your music library, with tons of commands for a more seamless control of your music.
+Connecting Alexa to Spotify offers full control of playback and your music library, an Alexa EQ feature to fine-tune audio, with tons of commands for seamless control of your music.

-1. Open the Alexa app
+1. Open the Alexa app.

-5. Link your accounts
+6. Link your accounts.

 Can you use Spotify Free with Alexa?